open-falcon/dashboard/README.md

     ## set PORTAL_DB_* if necessary, default mysql user is root, default passwd is ""
     ## set ALARM_DB_* if necessary, default mysql user is root, default passwd is ""
+    ## if following error msg occurred, please check DB config in rrd/config.py

+    Error 'NoneType' object has no attribute 'cursor'

 ## Start in debug mode